ztyyLV/barcode-reader-docs-mobile/programming/android/api-reference/primary-decode.md

 **Parameters**

 `fileFullPath`: A string defining the file path.
+It supports BMP, TIFF, JPG, PNG and PDF files.
 `templateName`: The template name.

 **Return Value**